 Filmora 9 is easy to use, feature packed and excellent value for money.
 I use it myself for editing videos.
 Check out https://www.youtube.com/watch?v=obU5PNJ2Rrk for an example that was created in Filmora 9.
 You might recognise some of the footage 🙂

-If you want to download Filmora 9 yourself you can get the free trial version at https://filmora.wondershare.com/
+If you’ve enjoyed this review of Filmora 9 for Mac and want to download it for yourself you can get the free trial version at https://filmora.wondershare.com/

 If you’ve any questions, comments or suggestions please leave a comment below and I’ll do my best to answer!